 In the past, scripting software including our own Finale Business required that you download your script to the Pyrodigital controller using the software application itself.
 That was at times inconvenient for people when they needed to download a script from a computer that didn’t have the software program installed on it or didn’t have a software license.
 Finale 3D attempts to solve this problem by splitting the download process into two steps: 1) export the file to be downloaded, and 2) download the file.

 The two steps can occur at different times, by different people, on different computers.
-A show designer can make a last minute change to a script, export the file, and email it to the show operator on site to download from his own PC using a terminal program or a downloader that doesn’t require a software license.
+A show designer can make a last minute change to a script, export the file, and email it to the show operator on site to download from his own PC using the free Pyrodigital downloader (available in Table 5 at the bottom of this page) or a terminal program that doesn’t require a software license.
 The file to download to the controller is a simple text file, with the file extension PDM.

 This section provides basic instructions to create a PDM file, and for those who are interested this section also provides the technical specifications of the file format.
 To create and export a script to a Pyrodigital controller, please follow these steps:

 - Choose module type.
-After you select Pyrodigital as the “Controller Type” in Finale 3D, you have the option of selecting the “Module Type“.
-The module type options include (1) a choice for “Standard Script” (entire script plays as one piece) or “Manual Script” (script consists of short sections or individual cues that you can step through), (2) the specification of the time base (30fps, 29.97 SMPTE DF, 25fps, or 24fps), and (3) for your convenience an option to use only 15 of the 16 pins (some companies use 15 pins to make it easier for the addressing to align with rack configurations).
-You can select any of the module types for the full show in “Show > Set show information…” or in “Addressing > Addres show…”, or you can choose different module types per-position by right clicking positions and doing “Edit position properties” from the context menu.
-The only requirements are that you use the same time base and same standard/manual script choice for all module types in the show.
+(Show > Set show information…).
+After you select Pyrodigital as the “Fining System” in Finale 3D, you have the option of selecting the “Module Type“.
+The default module type option is a 16-pin module starting with module number 01.
+Other options are provided if you prefer to only use 15 pins on each module or if you prefer to use 00 as your first module number.
+You can select any of the module types for the full show in “Show > Set show information…” or in “Addressing > Address show…”, or you can choose different module types per-position by right clicking positions and selecting “Edit position properties”.

 - Address show. (“Addressing > Address show…“).
-Finale 3D provides a variety of addresssing methods, including all-at-once, or blueprints, or fill-down.
+Finale 3D provides a variety of addressing methods, including all-at-once, or blueprints, or fill-down.
 The easiest method is the function, “Addressing > Address show…” which asks the order of assignment and presents some other options and then addresses the show all at one.
-For explanation of the other options, see Addressing basic instructions).
+For explanation of the other options, see Addressing basic instructions.

 - Download to controller (“File > Download > Download firing system script file to Pyrodigital…“).
-Having created the PDM file and saved on your computer, you can download the PDM file to your Pyrodigital controller at any time, using Finale 3D, or using a Pyrodigital downloader program, or using a terminal program.
-The PDM file is just a text file, so any terminal program that can transfer files with a standard serial protocol will suffice.
+Having created the PDM file and saved it on your computer, you can download the PDM file to your Pyrodigital controller at any time using Finale 3D.
+Or, you can download the PDM file using the free Pyrodigital downloader program, shown in Figure 1 below and available for download in Table 5 at the bottom of this page.
+The PDM file is just a text file, so if you don’t have access to Finale 3D or the Pyrodigital downloader, any terminal program that can transfer files with a standard serial protocol will suffice.

 Step 3 creates the PDM file.
 Although this file is just a text file, the format of the file is not at all easy for a human to read.
 To give you the ability to look over the actual file contents before downloading to the controller, if you feel so inclined, Finale 3D provides the function “File > Tools > Open firing system script as generic table…” to view the contents of the PDM file in a table window.
 You can select all in the table window (control-A), then copy (control-C), then paste into an Excel file if you prefer viewing it in Excel.
 This function doesn’t provide editing capabilities, but it does enable you to see exactly what the file contains.
 If you really just want to do a quick check to make sure the file is valid, and don’t want to look over its rows, you can do the function, “File > Tools > Verify PDM file…”, which verifies the file is in the proper format and shows a quick summary of its contents.